Karate and Kobudō

 Goju-Ryu Karate was founded by Kanryo Higaonna Sensei in Okinawa, Japan in the late 1800’s.
 It was developed from a combination of Chinese martial arts and the traditional martial arts of the Okinawan Islands.
-Toshikan Martial Arts and Snsei Mac Newton are members of the International Okinawa Goju-Ryu Federation (IOGKF).
+Toshikan Dojo and Sensei Mac Newton are members of the International Okinawa Goju-Ryu Federation (IOGKF).

 “Go” means “hard” and “ju” means “soft”.
 Therefore, goju karate means hard-soft empty hand.
 The name describes how, in practice, and in self-defense, one learns to use hard techniques such as punches and kicks, as well as soft, flowing techniques such as grasps, sweeps and take-downs.
 Defensive blocks can be either hard or soft.

 A typical karate class will include stretches and warm-up exercises, practicing blocks, strikes and kicks, moving techniques, combinations, practice on bags, practical applications, self-defense and sparring for students interested in the more competitive aspects of karate.
 The most important aspect of our classes, though, is the practice of “kata”.
-There are 12 kata to learn within our system of karate.
+There are 13 kata in the IOGKF practice of Okinawa traditional goju-ryu karate.
 Kata are the series of movements that simulate battles.
 Since kata is done solitary, many adult students eventually find that this is the most meditative aspect of karate practice.

-Toshikan Martial Arts and Sensei Mac Newton are members of Ryukyu Kobudo Tesshinkan – the international kobudo organization based in Okinawa and founded by master sensei Tamayose Hidemi.
+Toshikan Dojo and Sensei Mac Newton are members of Ryukyu Kobudō Tesshinkan – the international kobudō organization based in Okinawa and founded by master sensei Tamayose Hidemi.